-2.1 SIM Card Slot
+2.1 SIM Card Slots

-Slot for one SIM card is located on the router under a metal cover.
+Slots for two SIM cards are located on the router under a metal cover.
 If you intend to use this device to communicate over a cellular network, please place an activated data-provisioned SIM card into the SIM card reader.